hunterhector/EvmEval/index.md

                             Eval Coreference result output, need to put the referenceconll coref scorer in the same folder with this scorer
+      -a SEQUENCING, --sequencing SEQUENCING
+                            Eval Event sequencing result output (After and Subevent)
+      -t TOKEN_PATH, --token_path TOKEN_PATH
+                            Path to the directory containing the token mappings file, only used in token mode.
+      -m COREF_MAPPING, --coref_mapping COREF_MAPPING
+                            Which mapping will be used to perform coreference mapping.
       -of OFFSET_FIELD, --offset_field OFFSET_FIELD
                             A pair of integer indicates which column we should read the offset in the token mapping file, index startsat 0, default value will be [2, 3] -te TOKEN_TABLE_EXTENSION, --token_table_extension TOKEN_TABLE_EXTENSION
                             any extension appended after docid of token table files.
-Default is [.txt.tab]
+Default is [.tab], only used in token mode.
       -ct COREFERENCE_THRESHOLD, --coreference_threshold COREFERENCE_THRESHOLD
                             Threshold for coreference mention mapping
       -b, --debug           turn debug mode on
+      --eval_mode {char,token}
+                            Use Span or Token mode.
+The Span mode will take a span as range [start:end], while the Token mode consider each token is provided as a single id.
+      -wl TYPE_WHITE_LIST, --type_white_list TYPE_WHITE_LIST
+                            Provide a file, where each line list a mention type subtype pair to be evaluated.
+Types that are out of this white list will be ignored.
+      -dn DOC_ID_TO_EVAL, --doc_id_to_eval DOC_ID_TO_EVAL
+                            Provide one single doc id to evaluate.

 validator.py
 --------------------
 The validator check whether the supplied "tbf" file follows assumed structure .
 The validator will exit at status 255 if any errors are found, validation logs will be written at the same directory of the validator with "errlog" as extension.

 ### *Usage*
-    validator.py [-h] -s SYSTEM -t TOKEN_PATH [-of OFFSET_FIELD]
+    usage: validator.py [-h] -s SYSTEM [-tm] [-t TOKEN_PATH] [-of OFFSET_FIELD] [-te TOKEN_TABLE_EXTENSION] [-wc WORD_COUNT_FILE]
-                        [-te TOKEN_TABLE_EXTENSION] [-b]
+                        [-ty TYPE_FILE] [-b]

-    Event mention scorer, which conducts token based scoring, system and gold standard files should follows the token-based format.
+    The validator check whether the supplied 'tbf' file follows assumed structure.

-    The validator will exit at status 255 if any errors are found, validation logs will be written at the same directory of the validator with "errlog" as extension.
+    The validator will exit at status 255 if any errors are found, validation logs will be written at the same directory of the validator with 'errlog' as extension.

+    core arguments:
+      -s SYSTEM, --system SYSTEM System output

     optional arguments:
-      -h, --help            show this help message and exit -s SYSTEM, --system SYSTEM
+      -h, --help            show this help message and exit -tm, --token_mode     Token mode, default is false.
-                            System output
       -t TOKEN_PATH, --token_path TOKEN_PATH
-                            Path to the directory containing the token mappings file
+                            Path to the directory containing the token mappings file, only in token mode.
       -of OFFSET_FIELD, --offset_field OFFSET_FIELD
-                            A pair of integer indicates which column we should read the offset in the token mapping file, index startsat 0, default value will be [2, 3] -te TOKEN_TABLE_EXTENSION, --token_table_extension TOKEN_TABLE_EXTENSION
+                            A pair of integer indicates which column we should read the offset in the token mapping file, index starts at 0, default value will be [2, 3].
+Only used in token mode.
+      -te TOKEN_TABLE_EXTENSION, --token_table_extension TOKEN_TABLE_EXTENSION
                             any extension appended after docid of token table files.
-Default is [.txt.tab]
+Default is [.tab]
+      -wc WORD_COUNT_FILE, --word_count_file WORD_COUNT_FILE
+                            A word count file that can be used to help validation, such as the character_counts.tsv in LDC2016E64.
+      -ty TYPE_FILE, --type_file TYPE_FILE
+                            If provided, the validator will check whether the type subtype pair is valid.
       -b, --debug           turn debug mode on

 brat2tbf.py